• Home

 Sara will lend her expertise and offer insight into how to engage in conversations with patients who have serious illness or who are approaching end of life.
 She will help clinicians develop a framework for thinking about how to structure such conversations, and she will describe several key skills to approach these discussions with honesty and compassion.
 This lecture will help APPs who are working in many speciality areas, such as Primary Care, Internal Medicine, Palliative Care, Gerontology, Neurology and Cardiology.

-Recording Posted Nov 16, 2022
+Recording Posted Nov 16, 2022 FREE Lecture

 Recording Posted on May 18, 2022 FREE Lecture

-Recording posted Oct 28, 2022
+Recording posted Oct 28, 2022 FREE Lecture

 Lecturer: Matthew Estrade, MA, MBA